StuffedCrustPotato/IT103-CP2-Group-1/README.md

 <H4> 3.
 Go to MotorPH Employee App Folder </H4>
-Inside it, there are multiple folders from our repository, instead of adding the files to your IDE we have made you an easy way to access our app (we recommend you to do this instead) <br />
+Inside it, there are multiple folders from our repository, instead of adding the files to your IDE we have made you an easy way to access our app. (we recommend you to do this instead) <br />

 ![App](https://github.com/StuffedCrustPotato/IT103-CP2-Group-1/assets/125250527/98d4d6ad-93df-4b4d-9f2e-81c13ece6d1b)